-e.
-Extension/Renewal Terms and Conditions
+4. Holdover and License Renewal

-Up to three renewals may be allowed through a “Request for Proposals” process if the proposal winner is in good standing.
-This may vary depending on the authority of the agency and the jurisdiction they have on the property.
-The agency of jurisdiction should be contacted for more information regarding this structure.
-Any assurances of extension or renewal that can be given to a Grazing Operator in good standing provide incentive for the Grazing Operator to make improvements on site which benefit the Grazing Operator and can also benefit the property and future Grazing Operators.
+A Holdover Clause can address circumstances in which a Grazing Operator’s animals remain on the property longer than expected, or conversely, when it becomes necessary for the animals to be removed (e.g., a wildfire destroys forage or infrastructure).
+Clearly define the rates, billing mechanisms, and/or process to terminate the Agreement, evict the Grazing Operator, or charge holdover rent, depending on the desired course of action in such circumstances.

-4. Rent or Payment, and Fee Credits for Improvements
+5. Rent and Fee Credits

 There is not one correct fee structure that fits all situations, and multiple options could work for one situation.
 The pros and cons should be weighed for each site and each situation and ultimately it will come down to the type of livestock used, site-specific parameters, and Agency preferences.
 A CRM could be consulted to help determine the most appropriate fee structure for the situation.
 If desired, penalties for late payments can described here as well.

-a.
-Rent Payments
+Rent or Payments

-The Agreement should specify the payment amount with due dates and the ‘payable to’ party if payments are being made to the agency; outline the party that is responsible for providing utilities.
+The Agreement should specify the payment amount with due dates and the ‘payable to’ Party if payments are being made to the agency; outline the Party that is responsible for providing utilities.
 Rent payments can be structured around several parameters, each with their own benefits and drawbacks.
-Any of following typical methods can be used to calculate license payments:
+Any of following typical methods can be used to calculate Agreement payments:

 Per Acre Basis